-The Board of Directors have considered carefully the financial position of the Group and the Company and in that context, have prepared and reviewed cash flow forecasts for the period to 31 October 2019.
-As set out in the Chairman's statement, the Group and the Company expects to incur material levels of capital expenditure in 2018 and 2019, consistent with its strategy.
-In reviewing the proposed work programme for exploration and evaluation of assets and on the basis of the equity raised during past financial years, the funds received after the financial year end, the results obtained from the exploration programme and the prospects for raising additional funds as required, the Board of Directors are satisfied that it is appropriate to prepare the financial statements on a going concern basis.
+The Board of Directors have considered carefully the financial position of the Group and the Company and in that context, have prepared and reviewed cash flow forecasts for the period to 30 November 2020.
+The Board of Directors notes the potential difficulty for the Company of raising funds through an issue of shares, given the current share price of the Company.
+As set out in the Chairman's statement, the Group and the Company expects to incur capital expenditure in 2020, consistent with its strategy.
+In reviewing the proposed work programme for exploration and evaluation of assets and on the basis of the funds raised since the year-end date, the results obtained from the exploration programme and the prospects for raising additional funds as required, the Board of Directors are satisfied that it is appropriate to prepare the financial statements on a going concern basis.